 The 2nd question is rather straight forward - "Do we comprehend?"
-If you comprehend means you got no more craving but most people don't quite comprehend the dhamma because they don't reflect, they don't contemplate, investigate and inquire with mindfulness leading to heedfulness and these are the reasons why they cannot 'see' and they cannot understand.
-The moment you understand that you only need to develop the 5 spiritual faculties (especially your mindfulness which you need to stabilize to become heedful) then all of the teachings will become like very clear and very easy to understand.
+If you comprehend means you have no more craving, but most people don't quite comprehend the dhamma because they don't reflect, they don't contemplate, investigate and inquire with mindfulness leading to heedfulness and these are the reasons why they cannot 'see' and cannot understand.
+The moment you understand that you only need to develop the 5 spiritual faculties (especially your mindfulness which you need to stabilize to become heedful) then all the teachings will become like truly clear and very easy to understand.
 Then there will be no more questions.

 Ok?
 No more written questions?
 So now we can open it up to the 'floor'.
 Yah, yes!....
-Eng Bee.
+Sister Eng Bee.

 Qs: Last time I used to have this wrong understanding that Samādhi can only be developed during a formal sitting meditation posture.
-But last Sunday during the Heart Sutta Class, based on your explanation, I suddenly realised that Samādhi can also be developed during (training of) daily mindfulness, Right?
+But last Sunday during the Heart Sutta Class, based on your explanation, I suddenly realised that Samādhi can also be developed during training of daily mindfulness, Right?

-Bro Teoh : Yes!
+Bro Teoh: Yes!
 It can be developed.

-Qs : Bro Teoh, I'd like to ask how can we develop Samādhi during daily mindfulness (practice)?
+Qs: Bro Teoh, I'd like to ask how can we develop Samādhi while cultivating daily mindfulness?

-Answer: Ok Eng Bee has asked a very good question, because she had developed some form of cultivation already.
-Earlier on she thought, Samādhi can only be developed during formal meditation when the mind is much calmer and stable, understand or not?
+Answer: Okay, Sister Eng Bee has asked an incredibly good question, because she had developed some form of mindfulness cultivation already.
+Earlier on she thought, Samādhi can only be developed during formal meditation when the mind is much calmer and stable.
 This can happen because your senses are mostly down or less active during formal meditation.
-Also during formal meditation the conditions and setting are usually more conducive.
-But when you come out to live life, you are in an active mode, understand or not?
+Also, during formal meditation, the conditions and setting are usually more conducive.
+But when you come out to live life, you are in an active mode, do you understand?
 Your seeing consciousness, your hearing, smelling, taste, tactile and thought consciousness are all actively functioning because you got to act, got to move and you got to be aware of so many things and your thoughts keep on arising.
 And sometimes the mental hindrances are there.
-So in the active state of daily life, Samādhi is very difficult, understand or not?
-That's why it needs to be trained.
+So, in the active state of daily life, Samādhi is exceedingly difficult to have, do you understand?
+That is why it needs to be trained.
 Samādhi in daily life can only come about when your daily mindfulness is very stable.

-There are 2 very different types of cultivation namely formal meditation and daily mindfulness.
-The formal meditation to me, (if you ask me personally) is not enough; it's not the real meditation as yet.
-The real meditation only starts when you have stabilised that mindfulness and go into daily life, to cultivate the daily mindfulness leading to heedfulness.
-That is when the real meditation (starts).
-That's why I always tell you all - not until you've stabilised that mindfulness, and go into daily life to cultivate the Sati Sampajāna (mindfulness and clear comprehension of all actions and all movements within the present moment) as taught by the Buddha under kāyānupassanā, the real meditation has not started as yet.
+There are 2 very different types of cultivation namely the formal meditation and daily mindfulness.
+The formal meditation alone to me, (if you ask me personally) is not enough because it is not the real meditation yet.
+The real meditation only starts when you have stabilised that mindfulness and go into the daily life, to cultivate the daily mindfulness leading to heedfulness.
+That is when the real meditation starts.
+That's why I always tell you all - not until you've stabilised that mindfulness and go into daily life to cultivate the Sati Sampajañña (mindfulness and clear comprehension of all actions and all movements within the present moment) as taught by the Buddha under kāyānupassanā, the real meditation has not started as yet.

-(Important recap of the 6 categories of cultivation under Kāyānupassanā.)
+Important recap of the 6 categories of cultivation under Kāyānupassanā.